Hypergeometric SLE with $\kappa=8$: Convergence of UST and LERW in Topological Rectangles: Convergence of LERW in quads

 Then, we have $\LD P(z;a,w,b,c)=0$. \end{lemma}

 To prove Lemma~\ref{lem::PoissonH_pde}, we define

-The goal is to show $\LV=0$.
-We will construct a related function and show that it is harmonic on $\HH$, it has the same boundary data as $P(\cdot; a,w,b,c)$, and it is bounded in $\overline{\HH}$.
-Consequently, it has to vanish which implies that $\LV$ has to vanish.
+The goal is to show $\LV\equiv0$.
 To this end, we will show that $\LV$ is harmonic in $\HH$ and has the same boundary data as $P(\cdot; a,w,b,c)$ in Lemma~\ref{lem::PoissonH_aux_harm}.
 We will show that $\LV$ is bounded near $a,b,c,\infty$ in Lemma~\ref{lem::PoissonH_aux_bounded}.
+This implies that $\LV$ is a bounded harmonic function such that

-Then we complete the proof of Lemma~\ref{lem::PoissonH_pde}.
+By the same argument used in the proof of Lemma~\ref{lem::harmonic_unique}, we get that $\LV\equiv0$ and then complete the proof of Lemma~\ref{lem::PoissonH_pde}.